29 March 2023

 Our established and well regarded research communities undertake world leading research and the department offers a range of commercial services to external clients.

-Our programmes examine contemporary issues related to sport, exercise, coaching and sports nutrition through theoretical, applied and professionalised methods of learning.
+Our courses examine contemporary issues related to sport, exercise, coaching and sports nutrition through theoretical, applied and professionalised methods of learning.
 The emphasis is on preparation for employability and development of high performing graduates, equipped with the skills they need to launch a successful career in their chosen field.

 Connect with us on our social media channels.